Cup-bearer: In Shakespeare

-Cup-bearers in Ireland
+In Ireland

 Theobald Walter was the first Chief Butler of Ireland.
 Although the terms "cup-bearer" and "butler" are sometimes used interchangeably, they were two distinct roles at the coronation feast.

 Kingdom of Hungary

-The pohárnokmester (Master of the Cupbearers), also called the főpohárnok, was the supervisor of the cupbearers at court and across the royal court system, a chief court officer/dignitary.
+The pohárnokmester (Master of the Cupbearers), also called the főpohárnok, was the supervisor of the cup-bearers at court and across the royal court system, a chief court officer/dignitary.
 The first mention of him dates from 1148.